For this article we are going to start with some of the basics:

 If you are having issues with your weight or you feel that your metabolism isn’t quite what it used to be, then checking your thyroid function is a good next step.

 #2.
-Your Hair Growth
+Controls Hair Growth

 It surprises me to know that most patients are often more concerned about the quality and texture of their hair when compared to things like their energy or their weight.